djherceg/serialBuf/README.md

 SerialBuf relies on the ByteArray class.
 It implements a fixed-length char buffer which can append characters one at a time.
 The working version of the ByteArray class is included in this project.

-If calling the following constructor

-    SerialBuf::SerialBuf(int buflen, int Mode, uint32_t Timeout)

-the SerialBuf constructor will create an instance of ByteArray on the heap, using the new command.
-This can be undesirable on devices with constrained memory.
-In such cases, use the recommended constructor as described above.